artyom-mameev/fast-study-notes/README.md

 ## Features

-- A functional user interface, which alerts the user about errors, warns about the possible irreversibility of operations and informs about the successful completion of actions, the result of which is not obvious;
+- A functional user interface, which alerts the user about errors, warns about the possible irreversibility of operations, and informs about the successful completion of actions, the result of which is not obvious;
 - Saving documents in the MS Word format;
 - Users can quickly add and format document elements (headings, plain text, code, images) in a couple of clicks;
-- Added text is automatically corrected from frequent OCR text recognition errors, there is a custom user dictionary for advanced correction rules;
+- Added text is automatically corrected from frequent OCR text recognition errors; there is a custom user dictionary for advanced correction rules;
 - An option to add plain text, which does not go through the correction and formatting procedures;
 - Additional features that simplify the correction of copied text fragments: